Soka University of America: Student life

 About 60% of SUA's student body is from the United States, with the other 40% coming from 30 other countries on six continents.
-In 2021, Soka University was ranked #1 in "Most International Students" (highest percentage of international students) among national liberal arts colleges by U.S. News & World Report.
+In 2021, Soka University was ranked No. 1 in "Most International Students" (highest percentage of international students) among national liberal arts colleges by U.S. News & World Report.

 Athletics

 The Soka athletic teams are called the Lions.
 The institution is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the California Pacific Conference (Cal Pac) for most of its sports since the 2012–13 academic year; its men's & women's swimming & diving teams compete in the Pacific Collegiate Swim and Dive Conference (PCSC).
-The Lions previously competed as an NAIA Independent within the Association of Independent Institutions (AII) from 2008–09 to 2011–12.
+The Lions previously competed as an NAIA Independent within the Association of Independent Institutions (AII) from 2008 to 2009 to 2011–12.

 Soka competes in nine intercollegiate varsity sports, including for men, cross country, soccer, swimming and diving, and track and field; and for women, cross country, golf, soccer, swimming and diving, and track and field.